-Lipscomb University School of Music held their first Friday concert in Beaman library last week, with performances from the piano, cello, and violoncello performance majors.
+Lipscomb University School of Music held its first Friday concert in Beaman library last week, with performances from the piano, cello, and violoncello performance majors.

-The school will be holding events to showcase student talent throughout the semester.
-The next concert will be held Friday, March 5th in the Beaman library for those who want to show their support.
+The next concert will be held Friday, March 5 in the Beaman library.
 Attendance will be limited to 25 people.